 • Contact Center

-The below illustration maps out when Collaboration Cycle touchpoints occur in a product’s/feature’s lifecycle.
+The below illustration maps out a high level view of when Collaboration Cycle touchpoints occur in a product’s/feature’s lifecycle.
 Teams should engage with the Collaboration Cycle when they begin building or iterating on their product/feature.

 Platform Collaboration Cycle.
 A process flow begins with Prioritize, passes through four phases, and ends with Evolve.
 Phase 1 is Define, and includes the Collaboration Cycle Kick-off, Design Intent, and Sitewide Content and IA Intake Request.
 Phase 2 is Discover, and includes Midpoint Review, Research Review, and Analytics Request.
 Phase 3 is Build, and includes Contact Center Review, Staging Review, and Privacy, security, infrastructure readiness review.
 Phase 4 is Validate, and includes TBD.